 You have permission to feel angry.

 P.S.
-Your anger is valid and if you are struggling to find a safe place to put it or you feel lost with how to express it in your own way, then it’s time to step forward into an introductory session with me.
+Your anger is valid and if you are struggling to find a safe place to put it or you feel lost with how to express it in your own way, then it’s time to step forward into a private discussion with me.
 I am so comfortable with anger and injustice and getting it out is safer than keeping it in.
-Come in, vent and let’s get clear so you can move through and move on with your intimate and personal life.
+Let’s talk, vent and get you clear so you can move through and move on with your intimate and personal life.